-- 1. Hancock, Mark (2012).
-English Pronunciation in Use.
-Cambridge University Press, UK. - 2.
-Anderson, Kenneth & et.al (2007).
-Study Speaking: A Course in Spoken English for Academic Purposes (Second Edition).
-Cambridge University Press, UK. - 3.
-Hurlock, B.Elizabeth (2011).
-Personality Development.
-Tata McGraw Hill, New York. - 4.
-Dhanavel, S.P (2015).
-English and Soft Skills.
-Orient Blackswan, Chennai. - 5.
-Whitby, Norman (2014).
-Business Benchmark: Pre-Intermediate to Intermediate.
+- 1. Hancock, Mark.
+"English Pronunciation in Use".
 Cambridge University Press, UK.
+2005. - 2.
+Anderson, Kenneth & et.al.
+"Study Speaking: A Course in Spoken English for Academic Purposes" (Second Edition).
+Cambridge University Press, UK.
+2004. - 3.
+Hurlock, B. Elizabeth.
+"Personality Development".
+Tata McGraw Hill, New York.
+2004.

-On completion of the course, students will be able to
+On completion of the course, the students will have the ability to speak confidently and effectively in Presentations and Group Discussions.